 Where should I go for a post-hike meal in Grand Junction?

 After you complete one of the best hikes in Grand Junction, you have to head to a local restaurant for a post-hike meal.
-There are many tasty eateries in town, but here are some of my favorite restaurants in Grand Junction:
+There are many tasty eateries in town, but here are some of the best restaurants in Grand Junction:

 - Handlebar Tap House: Handlebar serves up custom burgers and sandwiches with a variety of local beers and drinks on tap.
 It’s located right down the street from the Lunch Loops and east entrance of Colorado National Monument, so it’s easy to bop over for a post-hike or bike meal.